 Carnet ATA

-Algerian customs is responsible for issuing the necessary clearance.
+Algerian customs handles the necessary clearance.

 Transit agent fees, A recoverable guarantee amount paid to customs, which will be refunded before the return flight.